swilgosz/hotels-importer/README.md

 ## Notes

 - Unified all resources to an easy to work-with data structure
+- Added Type check for input schema for Acme and Patagonia - I could not add it to Paperfiles yet, but it'd work the same.
+This is a validation checks so we are 100% sure that the input data format is as expected so we can safely work with.
 - Descriptions are merged in the way the longest one is taken, and the rest rejected.
 - Values are stripped from unnecessary whitespaces
 - amenities - are transformed into a snake_case string format, just to reduce the number of duplicates and improve clarity.